kdunorat/trabalho-final-mo444/README.md

 ## Prerequisites

 This project requires Python 3.10 and uses Poetry for dependency management.
-To get started, you will need to have Poetry installed on your system.
+If you want to use poetry:

 ## Installation